mosp-catalysis/MOSP/readme.md

 ## Usage

 ![gui_window](docs/demo.gif "gui_window")
-- The input/ folder contains example input files for Au and Pt.
+- The examples/ folder contains example input files for Au and Pt.
 Additional examples will be added in future versions.
+- The data generated during the simulations is stored in the data/OUTPUT/ folder

 ## Change log
+- version 2.0: Add a multi-step kmc module with customizable events
-- v1.0: Basic functions, msr and kmc module access
+- version 1.0: Basic functions, msr and kmc module access

 ## References